-- Wipe down all frequently touched surfaces with a disinfectant spray or cleaner - Keep track of symptoms daily (on a piece of paper or calendar) and note when they start or stop. - Have all close contacts or household members stay home from work or school and quarantine for 14 days from the last date of exposure and keep track of any new symptoms that develop washtenaw.org/COVID19
+- Wipe down all frequently touched surfaces with a disinfectant spray or cleaner - Keep track of symptoms daily (on a piece of paper or calendar) and note when they start or stop - Have all close contacts or household members stay home from work or school, begin to watch for symptoms, and quarantine for a minimum of 10 days and monitor for symptoms for 14 days from the last date of exposure washtenaw.org/COVID19

 A WCHD Case Investigator may not reach out to you right away.
 Please follow these instructions until you are contacted by the health department, or your child meets the criteria for ending isolation.